 Another way to use negative space is to add interest and intrigue to a composition.
 By including shapes or images hidden by other elements, the viewer is invited to look closer and explore the piece more deeply,

 effectively adding a sense of mystery or making a complex image more accessible.
-The undefined space creates a sense of potential and possibility, inviting the viewer to fill in the blanks.
+The undefined space creates a sense of potential and possibility, inviting viewers to fill in the blanks.

-What are the 4 Important Types of Space in Art?
+What are Some Great Examples of Negative Space Used in Art?

 Does Negative Space have to be Empty?